Layr-Labs/eigenlayer-contracts/docs/middleware/StakeRegistry.md

 ### deregisterOperator

-The RegistryCoordinator for the AVS makes call to the StakeRegistry to deregister an operator for a certain set of quorums.
+The RegistryCoordinator for the AVS calls the StakeRegistry to deregister an operator for a certain set of quorums.
 For each of the quorums being registered for, the StakeRegistry ends the block range of the current `OperatorStakeUpdate` for the operator for the quorum.

 Note that the contract does not check that the quorums that the operator is being deregistered from are a subset of the quorums the operator is registered for, that logic is expected to be done in the RegistryCoordinator.